codediyi/ImageCD-ICDE/README.md

 ## Project Introduction

-This repository consists of two parts:
+This repository consists of three parts:
 - Model training and inference: a training and evaluation pipeline composed of `main.py`, `models.py`, and `doa.py`.
 - Database benchmark (DB): scripts in the `DB/` directory are used to simulate data storage and indexing operations (DuckDB + Parquet), and evaluate latency/throughput for typical query and refresh scenarios.
+- `Simulator/`: DuckDB-based end-to-end simulator that generates synthetic logs, builds RawImageView and ProficiencyImageView with indexes, runs sample queries, and exports cognitive image.

 ## Directory Structure